 Every man in the division was filled with speculation on the wheres and whats of the immediate future, but the flies, sand, and sun had done their job in their own insufferable way.
 With the body hardened and the mind still filled with thoughts of the disagreeable training area, anticipation for the future and combat could not have been keener.
 Morale was at a peak.
 The men wanted to tackle anything.

 The plan for the invasion of Sicily provided for landings to be made on the southeastern extremity of the island, with the British and the Canadian forces on the east coast and American forces on the south coast.
-The American assault forces were to consist of the 3-ID, the 1-ID, and the 45-ID with attached units, which were to land in the vicinity of Licata, Gela, and Sampieri, respectively, and parachute troops from the 82-A/B, which were to land inland from Gela.
+The American assault forces were to consist of the 3rd Infantry Division, the 1st Infantry Division, and the 45th Infantry Division with attached units, which were to land in the vicinity of Licata, Gela, and Sampieri, respectively, and parachute troops from the 82-A/B, which were to land inland from Gela.
 Bradley’s II Corps consisted of the 1-ID and the 45-ID Divisions.